am93596/sre_iac_ansible/README.md

 ## What is IAC?
 IAC means managing your IT infrastructure using provisioning scripts instead of carrying out the tasks manually.
 For example, launching an EC2 instance involves a lot of manual handling (clicks, etc) - a script of instructions could be written to carry this out for you.

+### Types of IAC
+- Configuration Management
+- Orchestration

+### Which tools are used for push config and pull config

 ## What is Ansible?
 Ansible is an open-source configuration management tool.
 It is used for automating IT configuration tasks, such as launching and provisioning an EC2 instance.

 ## What are the benefits of Ansible?
 Ansible is free and easy to use for automating tasks more efficiently.
 It is also provides scalability, *unfinished*

+## Why should we use Ansible

+## Diagram for Ansible on prem, hybrid, and public

+## Installation and setting up Ansible controller with 2 agent nodes - including commands

+## Default Directory Structure for Ansible

+## What is the Inventory/hosts file and its purpose

+## What should be added to hosts file to establish secure connection between ansible controller and agent nodes? - include code

+## What are ansible `Ad-hoc commands`

+- add a structure of creating ad-hoc commands `ansible all -m ping`
+- include all the ad-hoc commands we have used today in this documentation

+## What are Ansible Playbooks?
+- Ansible playbooks provide another way to use Ansible to automate tasks.
+- Ansible playbooks are .yaml/.yml files written in Yet Another Markup Language (YAML)
+- Playbooks start with 3 dashes (`---`)
+-

 # Ansible controller and agent nodes set up guide
 - Clone this repo and run `vagrant up`